Re-examining Einstein's $B$ coefficient and rate equations with the Rabi model

 \section{Introduction}

-Einstein's $A$ and $B$ coefficients are quite known to the scientific community in connection with the formation of spectral lines involving fundamental processes, such as spontaneous emissions, stimulated absorptions and stimulated emissions, undergone on a two-level system (atom or molecule) in presence of an oscillatory electromagnetic field, say laser light, thermal radiation, \textit{etc.} \cite{Einstein}.
-While the $A$ coefficient is the rate of spontaneous emissions from a higher energy level to a lower energy level of the two-level system caused by vacuum fluctuations of electromagnetic field, $B$ coefficient is the rate of stimulated absorptions $B_{12}$ (or emissions $B_{21}$) of (or from) the same system in the radiation field for unit energy density of the radiation per unit (angular) frequency interval around the Bohr frequency \cite{Einstein,Hilborn}.
+Einstein's $A$ and $B$ coefficients are quite known to the scientific community in connection with the formation of spectral lines involving fundamental processes, such as spontaneous emission, stimulated absorption and stimulated emission, undergone on a two-level system (atom or molecule) in the presence of an oscillatory electromagnetic field, say laser light, thermal radiation, \textit{etc.}~\cite{Einstein}.
+While the $A$ coefficient is the rate of spontaneous emission from a higher energy level to a lower energy level of the two-level system caused by vacuum fluctuations of electromagnetic field, the $B$ coefficient is the rate of stimulated absorption $B_{12}$ (or emission $B_{21}$) of (or from) the same system in the radiation field for unit energy density of the radiation per unit (angular) frequency interval around the Bohr frequency~\cite{Einstein,Hilborn}.
 Einstein's $A$ and $B$ coefficients are of very high importance, as because, the spectral lines have huge applications almost everywhere in the modern science, engineering, and technology.
-These coefficients also determine density of photons in thermal equilibrium when the probability of transitions for a two-level system reaches the steady state.
+These coefficients also determine density of photons in thermal equilibrium when the probability of transitions for a two-level system reaches a steady state.